bingeli1212/nitrile-preview/doc/DOC-para-list.md

     [x] Item 3
     ~~~

+Also the radiobutton style is added.
+The radio button gives
+the user the impression that only one of the choice is available;
+choosing one will automatically discheck others.

+    ~~~list
+    ( ) Item 1
+    ( ) Item 2
+    (x) Item 3
+    ~~~

 A list-paragraph can also be configured to use customized
 bullets.
 To do this, set the bullet-style such as
 ``bullet:&cross;``, to specify that a Ballot X character